Rhythm Energy Review

 Solar Buyback Program

+The competitive picture: Rhythm’s solar buyback rates beat TXU and Reliant by meaningful margins.
 Most big providers treat solar buyback as a regulatory checkbox—minimum compliance rates that barely justify the paperwork.
-Rhythm designed their solar program to benefit homeowners.
-Faster crediting, higher rates, less runaround.
+Rhythm designed their program to actually benefit solar homeowners.

 Where Rhythm Operates